 Types of down payment assistance

 - Low-interest loans: These are similar to grants, but they must be repaid, usually over the course of a few years.
+Since you’ll be repaying this loan in addition to your regular mortgage, you’ll have a higher monthly payment.

-- Forgivable loans: These are similar to the other kinds of assistance, but you might never have to pay them off.
+- Forgivable loans: These are similar to other kinds of assistance, but you might never have to pay them off.
 Generally, forgivable loan debt is erased after a certain period of time so long as you still own the home and are up-to-date on your mortgage payments.

 Who is eligible for down payment assistance?